embarkpark/learning_design/modules/setting_the_stage/overview.md

 # Setting the stage

 _The purposes of this learning.
 Professionalism.What hiring managers seek, and why. engineering: -ilities.
 Soft skills matter too.
-Meta-cognition, what we know about learning.
-What it means to you.
-How to succeed.
-Habits -- system over goals.
-Mimetic desires -- choose your role models._
+Applying backward design to your own learning program._

 ## The purposes of this learning